kjell5317/pda-tutor/README.md

 ## Usage

-Run `npx cli-pda_tutor` followed by the number of the current exercise and your section number from 0 to max number of tutors.
-Example: `npx cli-pda_tutor 1 1`
+Run `npx pda-tutor` followed by the number of the current exercise and your section number from 0 to max number of tutors.
+Example: `npx pda-tutor 1 1`

 ### Flags